xDekann/Library/README.md

  - Usable-library.sql contains the database with admin account created (Username: admin Password: admin), password is encrypted in database using Bcrypt.
 Roles are already added (Employee/Client/Admin)
  - Filled-library.sql a database with some data included, it contains admin user mentioned above, and also employee working account (Username: Susan Password: Susan).

 After that just run the application.
+I have also compressed the project into the .jar file, with .properties setup of mine (check the project directory).

 ## Role permissions
 ![homesiteadmin](https://user-images.githubusercontent.com/106389146/192172424-b1e213ec-9986-45c7-b5a6-b670455b8410.PNG)